Lenoir County holds press conference to discuss COVID-19 outbreak response

 LENOIR COUNTY, N.C.
-(WNCT) – Lenoir County’s public health director says the 3 patients are in recovery.
+(WNCT) – Lenoir County’s public health director says the three patients are in recovery.
 Health department and EMS workers are also taking measures to keep the public and staff safe

 “They’re in various stages of recovery.
 They are doing fine right now, they’re doing okay.
 We do have some that are coming out of that isolation and quarantine time and we are really expecting all three to make a full recovery,” said Pamela Brown, director of Lenoir County Public Health Department.